Academic Calendar 2025/26

 Master of Social Work degree

-The Master of Social Work degree is a five-semester, two-year program comprised of 30 credits, including a 450-hour practicum.
+The Master of Social Work (MSW) degree is an academically-rigorous, five-semester graduate program comprised of 30 credits, including a 450-hour practicum and a major paper.

-2. Two years of volunteer work or paid employment (3,000 hours) in social services, social work, or a closely related field.
+3. 3,000 hours of paid employment in social work, social services, or a closely related field.

 7. Applicants must meet the Degree/diploma level English language proficiency requirement.
 For details on how this requirement may be met, see the English language proficiency requirement section of the calendar.